tradium-app/paper-trading-api/README.md

 ![alt text](/assets/images/graphql-interface.png)

-## Some helpful commands
-1. Run `kill-port 4000` to kill process in port 4000. kill-port is a npm module

 ## Steps to run
 1. `yarn` --to install npm modules
 2. Create .env file as per .env.sample file.
 Get actual values from Heroku env if you need to.